Angel of the Winds Arena: History

+Construction on the arena began in April 2002 after the demolition of two city blocks in downtown Everett, which included several historic buildings along Hewitt Avenue from the early 20th century.
+The Everett Historical Commission refused to grant waivers for the demolition, but were overruled by the Everett City Council.
+The arena, named the Everett Events Center, opened to the public on September 27, 2003, for a preview event attended by approximately 4,000 people.
+It cost $71.5 million to construct.

-Construction on the arena began in April 2002 and was completed in late 2003 at a cost of $71.5 million.
-The Everett Events Center hosted its first Western Hockey League game on October 8, 2003.
+The Everett Events Center hosted its first Western Hockey League game on October 4, 2003, between the Everett Silvertips and Prince George Cougars.
 The new arena booked several events that had traditionally used the Tacoma Dome, including Disney on Ice and the Harlem Globetrotters.

 Tenants and events

 In 2016, the arena served as the host for the 2016 Pacific Rim Gymnastics Championships.
-It also hosted WWE's flagship TV show Monday Night Raw on February 17, 2020.
+It also hosted WWE's flagship TV show Monday Night Raw on February 17, 2020, and December 2, 2024.
+It also hosted All Elite Wrestling's flagship TV show Dynamite on May 15, 2024.

 Hockey

 Angel of the Winds Arena is the home of the Everett Silvertips, a Western Hockey League franchise.
 In their first season (2003–04), the Everett Silvertips won the WHL Western Conference Championship.

-The arena also hosted a preseason game between the National Hockey League's Seattle Kraken and Edmonton Oilers on October 1, 2021.
+The arena also hosted a preseason games between National Hockey League (NHL) teams several times, beginning in September 2009 between the Tampa Bay Lightning and Phoenix Coyotes.
+The game—the first between NHL teams in the region since 1997—was played in front of a sellout crowd of 7,281 spectators.
+The Seattle Kraken played a preseason game at Angel of the Winds Arena on October 1, 2021.
+Played as part of a regional tour prior to the inaugural season, the Kraken won 2–1 in overtime against the Edmonton Oilers.

+The first American Hockey League regular season game to be played in Everett was between Kraken affiliates Coachella Valley Firebirds and the Calgary Wranglers on October 28, 2022.

 Basketball

+The arena was home to the International Basketball League's Everett Explosion for one season in 2007 before they moved to Monroe and were renamed the Snohomish County Explosion, where they played until 2010.

 The Seattle Storm of the Women's National Basketball Association announced that it would play five home games during its 2019 season in Everett, while the rest are played at their temporary home in Seattle, the Hec Edmundson Pavilion on the University of Washington campus.
 The Storm played their season opener in Everett on May 25, 2019, using the same floor that had previously been installed at KeyArena.
 The team planned to return in 2020 for eight games in Everett, but due to the COVID-19 pandemic, all WNBA games were moved to Bradenton, Florida.

 The Storm played all 16 home games of their 2021 season at Angel of the Winds Arena with up to 2,000 fans allowed to attend per the state's COVID-19 reopening guidelines.